hyperledger/identus-cloud-agent/.github/PULL_REQUEST_TEMPLATE.md

 It creates traceability on the matter tackled by the PR.
 It will also help the reviewer understand the PR, linking to related issues, bug reports, or discussions for context.

 ### Alternatives Considered (optional):
-Link to existing ADR, if any.
+Link to existing ADR (Architecture Decision Record), if any.
 If relevant, describe other approaches explored and the selected approach.
 Documenting why the methods were not selected will create a knowledge base for future reference, helping prevent others from revisiting less optimal ideas.

 ### Checklist:
 - [ ] My PR follows the contribution guidelines of this project